“What is Your Weakness?” Job Interview Question

 Fear of presenting sample answer:

-“My weakness would probably be presentation.
+“My weakness is presentation.
 I am very comfortable with one-on-one and small-group communication.

-However, I get very nervous when giving presentations in meetings or in large groups.
-I have identified my need to improve my presentation skills and I am taking steps to overcome this weakness.
+However, I get very nervous when presenting in meetings or large groups.
+I have identified my need to improve my presentation skills and am taking steps to overcome this weakness.

 I have been taking online tutorials on how to improve my presentation skills and practicing.
 In addition, I enrolled in a few workshops to brush up on my presentation skills.